IMS212/fairanintsquare/README.md

 ## Contributing / Testing

 We are open to contributions.
-If you wish to contribute start a issue.
+If you wish to contribute, start an issue.
 For discussions on the game, check out our <a href="https://discord.gg/VMFawez">discord server.</a>

 We are planning on adding unit tests and integration tests soon.